romerojhh/romerojhh/README.md

 ### Hi there 👋

 - :name_badge: My name is Romero Hutapea (He/Him)
-- :computer: I'm a Computer Engineering major at University of Washington at Seattle with focus on Cybersecurity
+- :computer: I'm a Computer Engineering major at University of Washington at Seattle with focus on Mobile Dev and Cybersecurity
-- 🌱 I’m currently learning Android mobile app development with CodePath
+- 🌱 I’m currently an intern at Climate LLC.
-- 👯 I'm really good with circuitry and Arduino programming!
+- 👯 I'm really good with FPGA's and Arduino programming!
 HMU if you want to collaborate with me
 - 💬 Ask me about anything through my linkedIn profile! @https://www.linkedin.com/in/romerojhh/

 <!--
 **MrSaladdd/MrSaladdd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.